The Witches of Eastwick (musical): Plot

 Darryl meets Alexandra on the beach where she is sculpting in the sand.
 Embarrassed, she allows Darryl to take her back to his house.
 They discuss sculpture and Darryl begins his seduction ("Eye of the Beholder").
 Gossip begins to work its way round the town and Darryl goes to Jane's studio where she is playing the cello.
 They discuss music and have a wild and sexual cello/violin duet which ends in the cello playing by itself and a massive musical and actual orgasm ("Waiting For The Music To Begin").

 Clyde promises Sukie that he will leave Felicia but she enters with Jennifer and catches the two of them.
-Their excuse is that they're preparing research on Darryl and Lenox Mansion.
+Their excuse is that they are preparing research on Darryl and Lenox Mansion.
 When Sukie returns home Darryl is waiting for her.
 Darryl gets Sukie to break out of her introverted shell and talk to him ("Words, Words, Words").
 Instead of sleeping with her, he invites her to a tennis game.
-It's only when Sukie arrives and sees Alex and Jane that all three realise that Darryl has been sleeping with all of them.
-He serves a ball which explodes in mid-air and says that he's the man they prayed for.
+It is only when Sukie arrives and sees Alex and Jane that all three realise that Darryl has been sleeping with all of them.
+He serves a ball which explodes in mid-air and says that he is the man they prayed for.

 Michael and Jennifer meet and sing their puppy-love duet ("Something") while the rest of the town meet to do laundry and gossip about Darryl and his conquests ("Dirty Laundry").
 During the number, Felicia, to her horror, discovers Jennifer kissing Michael and immediately sends her away from Eastwick.

 Alex, Jane and Sukie enter, each wearing a stunning sexy dress singing about their childhood insecurities ("I Wish I May").
 Darryl sweet talks the women and teaches them how to curse Felicia by throwing things into an enchanted cookie jar.
 They throw a tennis ball, a bracelet and some feathers into the jar and immediately, Felicia starts to throw up...a tennis ball, a bracelet and some feathers.
 Enchanted, the Witches turn to Darryl who tells them to close their eyes and suddenly they are flying high above the audience.